-To strengthen our Central School Improvement Team, we also recruited two Associate Deputy Headteachers and one Associate Assistant Headteacher, who started in January 2023.
+To strengthen our Central School Improvement Team, a new Executive Headteacher was appointed to lead Woodfield Primary School and Oak Meadow Primary School, alongside a 0.4 FTE seconded fixed-term Executive Headteacher to provide additional capacity at Fairhaven Primary School.
+We also recruited an additional Associate Assistant Headteacher, who started in January 2024, to work alongside our existing Associate Assistant Headteachers.
 They work closely with our schools to provide bespoke support and challenge, as well as sharing best practice and expertise across the Trust.
-We also created a new role of Christian Distinctiveness Adviser (CDA), who joined us in June 2023.
-Our CDA supports our church schools to maintain and develop their distinctive ethos and values, as well as providing guidance on RE, collective worship and SIAMS inspections, ably supporting our Director of School Improvement.
-Some of these roles were supported by the Trust Capacity Fund Grant provided by the DfE covering the period September 2022 to March 2023.
+Some of these roles were supported by the Trust Capacity Fund Grant provided by the DfE covering the period July 2023 to March 2025.